FirasLatrech/todoList/README.md

   ### Performance

     - Minimize Http requests, duplicated calls
+    - Forbid Refreshing the whole page even for a small change => Loading only the necessary resources on-demand
     - Lazy loading
+    - Using appropriate image formats (e.g., SVG, WebP)

     - ....

   ### Testing

-   "a developer who is good at testing is a good developer" "Don't use testers as bug catchers"
+   "a developer who is good at testing is a good developer"

+   "Don't use testers as bug catchers"

    - Is your responsability to test your code on different devices and with different cases to catch issues and bugs before committing

   ### Editor

+  ### Code line length
+    Code lines shouldn't be so long that they require horizontal scrolling to read (long lines need to be breaking)

 ## General Coding Rules

  ### Write a readable code
     "keep it simple, stupid"
  ### Don't Repeat yourself (DRY)

+ ### Separation of Concerns

  ### Comments
     Use comment only to explain some decision, ....